foldvarid93/JBC_SolderingStation/README.md

 ## There are some basic problems with those solution:

--I don't have an arduino and I don't want to use that.
+- I don't have an arduino and I don't want to use that.

--I wanted to use PID control to provide stable temperature at the end of the tip.
+- I wanted to use PID control to provide stable temperature at the end of the tip.

--I wanted to use LCD display that I have bought a long-long time ago.
+- I wanted to use LCD display that I have bought a long-long time ago.

--I wanted to build the HW with components that I already had.
+- I wanted to build the HW with components that I already had.

--I would implemented the sleep function.
+- I would implemented the sleep function.

--3D printed housing with individual design.
+- 3D printed housing with individual design.

--Individual PCB design.
+- Individual PCB design.

--I wanted an encoder as user input.
+- I wanted an encoder as user input.

--I wanted to use SPI thermocouple interface IC.
+- I wanted to use SPI thermocouple interface IC.

 So, to sum up the above mentioned point there is no universal solution.
 Okay, Unisolder would be the best choice, but I only want a JBC 470 compatible contoller.
 I can't flash PICs, and the schematic is overcomplicated.(Nevertheless, I know that is an UNIversal SOLution for any types of solDERing irons...)
 So I have decided that I will create my own project.
 The main goal was to create a good and cheap alternative, and during the prototyping I would have to learnt (PID, programming, signal processing, a little power electronics, Matlab, etc).